Table of contents

 Describe Your Work History

 Work history is one of the most important parts of creating a perfect resume.
-Employers want to know you can deliver results, and here is where you show them your track record.
+Employers want to know you can deliver results, and this section is where you show them your track record.
+Tailor each entry to the job you're applying for by emphasizing relevant experience and impact.

-Start by listing your most recent employer first and move backward.
-Work experience over 15 years old may not be relevant anymore, so as you get further into the past, carefully weigh the benefits of adding each job.
-Don’t be afraid to cut an irrelevant job or add a second page to the resume if you need more space.
+Work experience over 15 years old may not be relevant anymore, so as you go further back in your work history, carefully weigh the benefits of adding each job.
+Don't be afraid to cut an irrelevant job or add a second page to your resume if you need more space.

 The most valuable parts of your job history are the quantifiable achievements.
 Hiring managers prefer metrics over lists of job duties because they show the results of your work, suggesting you can do the same for them.

-- I create a new program, process or initiative that saved time, enhanced productivity or increased revenue?
+- Did I create a new program, process, or initiative that saved time, enhanced productivity, or increased revenue?

 - Did I meet or exceed the company's goals?
 How?
 By how much?